 A fabric that is ‘bacteriostat’ slows the growth of bacteria.
 Similarly anti-bacterial or anti-microbial fabrics resist and/or inhibit the growth of micro organisms.

 Source: ASI Advantages Magazine, December 2008

-When it comes to sizing garments in Australia, unfortunately there is no national standard.
+When it comes to sising garments in Australia, unfortunately there is no national standard.
 But when it comes to getting the best and most comfortable fitting shirt, it’s easy.

 Go and grab your ‘old favourite’ shirt and lay it down on the bed (or any other flat surface) in front of you.
 Measure a point that is about 2.5cm beneath the point where the sleeves are sewn to the body (under the smelly armpits!) and then measure across from seam to seam.

-Each of our different suppliers provides their sizing charts individually, and your EmbroidMe Branding Consultant can help you identify which size is right for you based on your measurements.
+Each of our different suppliers provides their sising charts individually, and your EmbroidMe Australia Branding Consultant can help you identify which size is right for you based on your measurements.